 The clownfish is the most popular tropical fish, thanks to the movie Finding Nemo (The world of Nemo).
-By sorting in my photos, I rediscovered with pleasure the clownfish that I flashed over the years.
-Here is the photo gallery of my little world of Nemo to me.
+While sorting out my photos, I rediscovered with pleasure the clownfish that I have flashed over the years.
+Here is the photo gallery of my own little world of Nemo.

 Nemos Photo Gallery

 All the photos below were taken with my small Canon Powershot A95 compact camera.